Hudson Bulger

 Hudson Bulger (born October 6, 2007) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 12 for KP Speed Motorsports.
+He last competed in the zMAX CARS Tour, driving the No. 12 for KP Speed Motorsports.

+In 2026, it was revealed that Bulger would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving for Fast Track Racing as a part on the Road to Daytona program, where he set the 45th quickest time between the two sessions held.